hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 ## Misc.

 * (DONE) Recenter the PCB center to (100, 100)
-* Move 9V Shut Jumper.
+* (DONE) Move 9V Shut Jumper.
+* Clean up traces.
+* Finish ground stitching.
 * Verify HTSSOP vs TTSOP
 * The 2x6 shrouded connector is missing one side of shroud.
-* Clean up traces.
-* Finish ground stitching.
 * Verify that driver chip footprint is truly ground.
 * Reannote the PCB.
 * Add board name, revision, date, etc to artwork.
+* View Gerbers using gerbv.